By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

-If you work in a telemetry unit, ICU, or any monitored care setting, you have seen it hundreds of times: the monitor flashes "Leads Off" and the ECG waveform goes flat or fills with artifact.
-It is one of the most frequent technical alarms in patient monitoring, and a leading contributor to alarm fatigue on hospital units.
+If you've spent any time on a telemetry unit, ICU, or any monitored care setting, you've seen this scene a thousand times: the monitor flashes "Leads Off", the ECG waveform goes flat or fills with artifact, and somebody has to walk into the room.
+It's one of the most frequent technical alarms in patient monitoring and a documented contributor to alarm fatigue.

-MedLinket Insider: How Eccentric Electrode Design Reduces "Leads Off" Alarms
+- MedLinket Insider: Eccentric Electrode Design Test Data

 What "Leads Off" Actually Means

-When your monitor displays "Leads Off" (or "Lead Fail," "Electrode Off," or "Check Electrode" depending on the manufacturer), it means the ECG monitoring system cannot detect a reliable electrical signal from one or more electrodes.
-The monitor continuously checks impedance between each electrode and the patient's skin.
-When that impedance exceeds a set threshold—because of a loose connection, dried gel, or a disconnected wire—the alarm triggers.
+When your monitor displays "Leads Off" — sometimes labeled "Lead Fail," "Electrode Off," or "Check Electrode" depending on the manufacturer — the ECG monitoring system has lost a reliable electrical signal from one or more electrodes.
+The monitor continuously checks impedance between each electrode and the patient's skin, typically several times per second.
+Once that impedance crosses a manufacturer-set threshold (commonly around 100 kΩ on adult monitors), the alarm fires.

+The safety implications matter.
 When a single lead is off, most monitors continue arrhythmia detection using the remaining leads and display the alert as a low-priority text message.
-When multiple leads are off simultaneously, the monitor may suspend arrhythmia detection entirely and escalate to an audible alarm—meaning a genuine life-threatening arrhythmia could go undetected until the ECG signal is restored.
-This is why resolving "Leads Off" quickly is a patient safety priority, not just a noise issue.
+When multiple leads drop out simultaneously, the monitor often suspends arrhythmia detection entirely and escalates to an audible alarm — which means a real life-threatening rhythm could go undetected until ECG signal is restored.
+That's why this isn't just a noise issue.
+It's why we work it fast.

-⚠️ Always Assess the Patient First.
-When any monitor alarm sounds—including "Leads Off"—look at your patient before touching the equipment.
+When any monitor alarm sounds — including "Leads Off" — look at the patient before you touch the equipment.
 A flat line on the screen could be a disconnected lead, or it could be asystole.
 Confirm the patient is responsive and stable, then begin troubleshooting.
+This three-second check has saved more lives than any equipment fix in this article.

 Identifying Which Lead Is Off

-Most modern patient monitors display exactly which lead has lost contact.
-Look at the alarm message on the screen—it will typically show the specific lead abbreviation.
-Here is a quick reference:
+Most modern patient monitors tell you exactly which lead has lost contact.
+Look at the alarm message — it'll show the specific lead abbreviation.
+Here's the quick reference:

 | Alarm Message | Meaning (AHA Color) | Check This Electrode |